freeradical13/freeradical13.github.io/index.md

 #### Endoplasmic Reticulum

 The [endoplasmic reticulum][] (ER) is a network of membrane-enclosed spaces next to the nucleus.
 The area inside the membrane is called the lumen.
 The rough endoplasmic reticulum has ribosomes on the outside of its membrane and is involved in some protein synthesis.
-The smooth endoplasmic reticulum does not have ribosomes on the outside of its membrane and is involved in lipid synthesis and detoxification.
+The smooth endoplasmic reticulum does not have ribosomes on the outside of its membrane and is involved in lipid synthesis, carbohydrate metabolism, and detoxification.

 If a protein is planned to be [secreted][protein secretion] through the cell membrane, a [signal recognition particle][] (or SRP), which is a protein-RNA complex, binds to a short chain of amino acids at the N-terminus of the newly synthesized protein called the [signal peptide][] as it is being generated by a free ribosome.
 The SRP binding pauses translation and moves the polypeptide, SRP, ribosome and mRNA complex to the rough endoplasmic reticulum to finish translation inside the rough ER lumen.